rquadri/castle/README.md

 usage patterns of all users?
 The answer to this question wasn't clear to me, so I didn't consider density-based techniques any further.

-The figure at the top of this page brings to mind the popular machine learning technique of random forests.
+Yet another approach is brought to mind by the figure at the top of this page: the popular machine learning technique of random forests.
 However there are several reasons that I decided not to pursue this approach.
 The most fundamental is that, Castle may want to assign features and weights both on a per-customer basis *and* on a per user basis.
-Random forests don't provide a natural means of doing this, and even if there were, we can't be continually training, and storing, and re-training a large tree for millions of users individually.
+Random forests don't provide a natural means of doing this, and even if there were, we can't be continually training, and storing, and re-training a large tree ensemble for millions of users individually.
 Additionally some of those features may have many possible values -- for instance you can have a feature for a user suddenly logging in from a new country, but then sub-features for 190-some countries in the world.
 So it might become a very wide and a very deep tree, very fast.
-Finally, we have a very unbalanced dataset, with many more legitimate user actions than illegitimate user actions, and this can be a significant problem while training tree-based methods.
-And you'll start to wonder if a tree is the natural method for Castle to pursue!.
+Finally, we have an extremely unbalanced dataset, with many more legitimate user actions than illegitimate user actions, and this can be a significant problem while training tree-based methods.
+And you'll start to wonder if a tree is the natural method for Castle to pursue.

 ### Conclusions